f-forcher/blog-posts/Polynomial Chaos.md

-# Polynomial Chaos in Hamiltonian mechanics
+# Tutorial on Polynomial Chaos in Hamiltonian mechanics
 # Part 1: Intoduction to PCE
 In this series of articles, we will introduce the tecnique known as *Polynomial chaos* (PC) or *Polynomial chaos expansion* (PCE), and explore its application to numerical solutions of stochastic differential equations, with a focus on Hamiltonian mechanics.